realglobe-Inc/sugos/doc/overview.md

 What you can do with SUGOS is:

 1. Declare a function on a client.
-2. Then, call the function from another client.
+2. Call the function from another client.

 <img src="assets/images/sugos-overview.jpeg"
     alt="Overview"